Cedar is a domestic wood that grows on the east and west coasts of the US. It has some great qualities that are important in woodworking.

 As you can see in terms of hardness, Cedar has low ratings compared to other wood types.
 This is why Cedar is light in weight.

-As a result of being a softwood with high compressive strength and bending strength, Cedar has got excellent strength to weight ratio.
+As a result of being a softwood with high compressive strength and bending strength, Cedar has got excellent strength-to-weight ratio.

 - High workability: Cedar is easy to work with.
 Even if you’re a beginner or pro in woodworking you can use Cedar pretty much for any woodworking application.